Ethiopian Coffee: Everything You Need To Know About The Birthplace Of Coffee

 The original name for coffee, Kaffa, came from the region in southwest Ethiopia where coffee was first discovered in the wild.
 Unlike almost every other coffee growing country, coffee trees grow naturally here.

-Growing Conditions for Perfect Beans
+The Perfect Growing Conditions for Coffee Beans

 Ethiopia is the original home of coffee.
 Coffee trees have grown in the wild here for centuries.